 I have both Nigerian and American nationalities as I was born in New York City to Nigerian parents.
 Seeing as my formative years were spent in Nigeria, I consider myself culturally and ethnically Nigerian first.

-I have a U.S. passport so that is the main advantage, of course, especially when travelling to countries with minimal Black population.
+I have a U.S. citizenship so that is the huge passport advantage, of course, especially when travelling to countries with minimal Black population.
 I don’t feel that as a Black person I get any privileges in the U.S. so having them elsewhere is a good feeling.